How far in advance must an order be placed?

 1. Normally, when an ice sculpture order is agreed upon, an invoice is emailed to secure the job and commence billing.
 Delivery of the ice sculpture is usually timed to arrive one hour before the guests arrive.
 This leaves ample time to setup, decorate and leave before the party starts.
 Most often, the client has agreed to return the equipment (tray and light box) on the next day or arrangements have been made for LA ICE ART to pickup the gear (an additional charge) the following morning or that night if necessary.

-2. Traditionally, a 50% deposit is paid at the time of invoicing, and the balance is paid at the time of arrival and setup.
-Some people prefer to pay the whole amount in advance so they will not have to worry about finances the day of.
+2. Traditionally, a 50% deposit is paid at the time of invoicing, and the balance is paid in full before the event date and delivery.
+Some people prefer to pay the whole amount well in advance to insure booking and not have to worry about finances the day of.

 Just For Fun